 (e) 7 points Complete method isProper, below.
 The graph is undirected and connected.
 Starting with all nodes unchecked and u some node of the graph, the call isProper(u) will determine whether the graph is properly colored.

 Use the English phrases n was checked and check n to test whether a node n has already been traversed and to mark it as checked, respectively.
-Also, use a loop for each neighbor m of n.
+Use n.color for the color of node n.
+Use a loop for each neighbor m of n.

-/ Let E be the set of edges that are reachable along unchecked paths from u.
+/\\ Let E be the set of edges that are reachable along unchecked paths from n.

-Return true iff all edges in E are properly colored.

-\ast Precondition: All edges leaving a checked node are properly colored. $\ast/$ static public boolean isProper(Node n) { dfs. bfs. shortest path. prim. kruskal.
+- \ Return true iff all edges in E are properly colored. - \ Precondition: all edges leaving a checked node are properly colored. - \ Precondition: n is unchecked. \/ static public boolean isProper(Node n) { kruskal. prim. shortest path. dfs. bfs.